YuheshPandian/ProomptVault/README.md

 6. Create a Pull Request.

 Please ensure your prompts are well-tested and documented.
 Include examples and any relevant instructions.
+Also ensure that you add a category to the prompt based on the categories given in [categories.md](categories.md) file.

 More guidelines are enlisted in the [CONTRIBUTING.md](CONTRIBUTING.md) file, please look onto it.